Daniel-Aldana10/ChatGPT/README.md

 # Enhanced ChatGPT Integration – Backend Project

-This project provides a robust integration with the ChatGPT (OpenAI) API using clean architectural patterns like Proxy, Chain of Responsibility, and Facade, making the system more reliable, modular, and maintainable.
+This project provides a robust integration with the ChatGPT (OpenAI) API using clean architectural patterns like Proxy and Facade, making the system more reliable, modular, and maintainable.

 ---